Learn more about how the Cal Poly Humboldt Library can help

 where a=individual author; b=individual title; c=series title; d=series author; e=series number

-To locate monographic series in the HSU Library you need to consult the following sources:
+To locate monographic series in the CPH Library you need to consult the following sources:

-Following are some of the oceanography monographic series available in the HSU Library.
+Following are some of the oceanography monographic series available in the CPH Library.
 These are shelved in the regular book collection rather than Periodicals.

 The outcome of graduate study conducted at universities is commonly a master's thesis or doctoral dissertation.
 In addition to the formal thesis or dissertation, research results are often communicated in other "primary" literature formats, such as the journal paper.